ITheClixs/CryptoCurrency-Prediction-System-XGBoostregression/README.md

 to a recent-return heuristic that compounds the current price by the mean of the latest observed daily returns.

-This README documents the repository as a research artifact.
-It states the mathematical estimator implemented by the code, derives the feature transformations and boosting objective, visualizes the runtime data flow, and identifies the empirical limitations that would need to be resolved before the project could support trading or investment claims.
-The system is best interpreted as an educational baseline for short-horizon digital-asset forecasting, not as a validated strategy.

 **Keywords:** cryptocurrency forecasting, OHLCV data, XGBoost, gradient boosting, technical indicators, min-max scaling, time-series regression, Flask, Yahoo Finance, financial machine learning.